Handlers are actions the Sensu backend executes on incoming events. Learn what types of handlers are available and the most popular use cases.

-Handlers are actions the Sensu backend executes on incoming events (observability data).
-Because Handler configuration determines what happens to events that flow through the Sensu pipeline, they are one of the most important building blocks of the Sensu solution.
+Handlers are actions the Sensu backend executes on incoming observability events.
+Handler configurations are one of the most important building blocks within Sensu, because they determine what happens to events that flow through the Sensu pipeline.

 Example pipe handler: